abolfazl6678/Manufacturing-Defect-Detection-DeepLearning-CNN/README.md

 # Manufacturing-Defect-Detection-DeepLearning-CNN

-In this project, a deep learning model using Convolutional Neural Networks (CNNs) is built to automate defect detection in products manufactured by casting.
+In this project, a deep learning classificationmodel using Convolutional Neural Networks (CNNs) is built to automate defect detection in products manufactured by casting.
 It improves quality control and redues costs.
-Casting Product Defect Dataset from Kaggle is used.

 ---

 ## Project Overview
 Quality control is a crucial part of manufacturing.
 Traditional defect detection methods rely on manual inspection, which is time-consuming, inconsistent, and costly.
-In this project, I apply **Deep Learning with Convolutional Neural Networks (CNNs)** to automate defect detection in manufactured products.
+In this project, I apply **Deep Learning with Convolutional Neural Networks (CNNs)** to automate defect detection in manufactured products by casting process.
 The goal is to build an AI-powered system that can distinguish between **defective** and **non-defective** parts using image data.

 ---